Adel Bordbari

 Seems so unfair, I want to cry

 The Boy with the Thorn in His Side sounds vulnerable, frustrated, and intimate.
-I like the scats, new to me. he does his typical nasal singing a lot in this one too.
-I like to think of it as a love song (and not limited to human romantic heterosexual love but merely a deep drive for something or someone).
+I like the scatting—new to me.
+He does a lot of his typical nasal singing in this one too.
+I like to think of it as a love song—not necessarily romantic or heterosexual—but a deep yearning for someone or something.

 The boy with the thorn in his side